christosgalano/christosgalano.github.io/_posts/2023-01-27-plug-and-play-hub.md

 1. Create a virtual network peering between the two networks.
 2. Create a virtual network link between the forwarding ruleset and the spoke network.
-3. Create a route table configured with a route to the Firewall and associate with the desired spoke subnets.
+3. Create a route table configured with a route to the Firewall and associate it with the desired spoke subnets.
 4. Create rules in the Firewall accordingly.

 ## Summary